 2. Identify Cost Categories

 After the scope is clear, identify the broad cost categories relevant to your project.
-In construction, this usually includes labor, materials, equipment, subcontractor services, permits, and overhead cost.
+In construction, this usually includes labor, materials, equipment, subcontractor services, permits, and overhead costs, often utilizing a schedule of rates to ensure accurate cost estimation.

 The objective is to develop an ordered structure that covers all parts of the project.
 By selecting these high-level categories, you can ensure that nothing is overlooked during the process of budgeting.